Academic counselling will be on a continuous basis as a responsibility of the Faculties for full and part-time students.

 No additional remuneration shall be paid to faculty members participating in academic counselling services, except those participating in the summer counselling program.

-Each department shall provide course outlines and reading lists for the Academic Counsellors for all courses offered by the department for the three and four-year general programs.
+Each department shall provide course outlines and reading lists for the Academic Counsellors for all courses offered by the department for the general three and four-year general programs.

 Counselling is compulsory for all undergraduate and special students who intend to register in courses at Western.
 (This does not apply to students in programs in Medicine, Dentistry, Law and Education.)